StefanLiebenberg/cron.js/README.md

 * **months**   : 1 to 12
 * **weekdays** : 1 to 7

-### Lists
- Lists are either ranges, numbers, or intervals seperated by commas. eg. `10-30,23,30-40/2`;

 ### Ranges
-  Ranges are two numbers seperated with a "-", eg. `10-30` would indicated all numbers between and including 10 to 30.
+  Ranges are two numbers seperated with a "-", and they indicate all numbers from one to the other. eg. `10-30` would indicated all numbers between and including 10 to 30.

 ### Interval
   A interval is a range and a number seperated by "/".
 The range specifies the group of values, and number speciefies every nth value to take from that range.
+  _eg. `0-10/2` would indicate every 2nd number from 0 to 10, therefore 0,2,4,6,8,10_

+### Lists
+  Lists are either ranges, numbers, or intervals seperated by commas. eg. `10-30,23,30-40/2`;

 you can generate your own cronspec object with